FreedomBen/breakout71/Readme.md

 - instead of bouncing the ball,loosing a life pauses the game (with coins still in the air)

 ## Done

 - rewoked perks choices to limit perk fatigue, avoid wall of texts,  allow users to skip
 - removed rerolls
 - offer to pick 1 upgrade out of 3 choices
 - playing well adds 1 upgrade and 1 choice
 - playing even better adds 1 choice
 - "more choices" perk adds 1 choice
 - you can skip the upgrades and they'll be saved for later as extra lives
 - you can pick an upgrade multiple time to level it up
 - bigger "level X of Y cleared"
 - continue to level X/Y as button
 - lives = upgrade points
 - clarify challenges
-  - missed challenges show as greyed out choices (with unlock condition).
+- removed the "sides bounce" challenge
 - upgrades list now uses numbers instead of bars, looks better with limitless
 - somehow score clicks didn't register while the game was playing, that's solved
 - Fix : click tooltip to open on mobile, click anywhere to close